Woody McCorvey: Return to Clemson (2008resent)

-Awards and Accolades
+Awards and accolades

 In 2010, McCorvey was inducted into the Atmore (Ala.)
 Hall of Fame.
 He was inducted into the Alabama Sports Hall of Fame in 2020 as part of an induction class that included Sylvester Croom, with whom he coached at Mississippi State.
 He was also the recipient of the 2015 AFCA Outstanding Achievement Award for his contributions to college football.

 McCorvey's contributions to the game were also recognized informally following the 2018 season.
 That year, Dabo Swinney became the first three-time Paul "Bear" Bryant Award recipient in history after Clemson finished the first 15-0 season in major college football since 1897.
 During his acceptance speech, Swinney called McCorvey to the stage and praised him in a touching tribute.
-In discussing McCorvey's career impact and how football brought the two men of differing backgrounds together, Swinney said, "You don't know how impactful Woody McCorvey has been in my life.
+In discussing McCorvey's career impact and how football brought the two men of different backgrounds together, Swinney said, "You don't know how impactful Woody McCorvey has been in my life.
 He's been right by my side, so even though my name may be on this trophy tonight, man, he ought to be on there, too."

 McCorvey has also served as a respected voice on a number of the sport's advisory committees.
 In 2013, he was on the Rose Bowl Advisory Committee and returned to that role in 2017.
 He was a member of the College Football Playoff Advisory Committee in 2014-15 as well.

 Personal

-McCorvey is married to his wife, Ann.
-The couple has a son, Marlon, daughter-in-law Brooke, and grandson, Beau.
+McCorvey and his wife, Ann, have a son, Marlon, daughter-in-law, Brooke, and grandson, Beau.